How to Harvest Rainwater for Survival Drinking and Irrigation

 For small gardens or occasional watering needs, 50-gallon barrels might suffice.
 However, if you're serious about sustainability—or if Mother Nature decides she wants to give you an unexpected deluge—you may want larger tanks ranging from 200 gallons upwards.

-Then again, consider material options: plastic is lightweight and easy to move around but may degrade over time due to UV exposure.
+On the other hand, think about the materials: plastic is light and easy to move, but it can break down over time when exposed to UV light.
 Metal tanks last longer but can rust unless properly coated—think of them as high-maintenance friends who require special care!

 Lastly, always check local regulations regarding rainwater harvesting; some places have restrictions that could leave you feeling more confused than trying to assemble IKEA furniture without instructions.